adelval1/pyCabaret/README.md

 scipy 1.8.0
 ```

-To run CABARET just do in the /src folder
+To run CABARET just specify the options you want in the input.in file and do in the /src folder

 ```
 python cabaret.py